liangxiao-cs/spaMMCL/README.md

 # A multi-modality and multi-granularity collaborative learning framework for identifying spatial domains and spatially variable genes

-# This paper is in a state of minor revision.

-# Please note that the code presented here is incomplete.
-We will provide the full implementation of the code once the paper is accepted.

-# September 19, 2024
+The paper has been accepted and the code upload will be completed by October 13, 2024